0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Password Attacks.md

 # Password Guessing Attacks

 >[!tip]
 >Users HATE to remember, and especially to write down, passwords.
-This rule also applies to everything that requires a password: phone PIN, WiFi access panel, email password, etc. Laziness thus becomes the main exploit.
+This rule also applies to everything that requires a password: phone PIN [^2], WiFi access panel, email password, etc. Laziness thus becomes the main exploit.

 Therefore, following the golden rule, before attempting anything with any tool, a manual test of the most common or 'lazy' passwords should be carried out first.